 Pedicle Valve: Ventral valve.
 In brachiopods, this valve is often attached to the substrate or overlaps the dorsal valve and is attached to the substrate by a tough fleshy stalk (pedicle)

-Pedipalp: In Chelicerates such as Arachnids and Pycnogonids (sea spiders), an appendage behind the chelicerae but anterior to the legs.
+Pedipalp: In Chelicerates such as Arachnids and Pycnogonids (sea spiders), a cephalic appendage behind the chelicerae but anterior to the oviger and to the legs (photo).
 The structure is quite variable.
 Often the pedipalps are used for manipulating food.
 May be chelate.
 Sometimes they are simply called palps.

 Peduncle (Pedicle, Stalk): In stalked barnacles, one of two external divisions of the body.
 Attached to substratum by cement glands: contains ovaries.